wbchristerson/Cache_Package_WC/caches_WC/README.md

  you can clone the `master` branch of this repository.

-To use the package in a project, remember to import it as `caches_WC`, not `caches-WC`. `caches-WC` should only be used when insalling the package from PyPI.
+To use the package in a project, remember to import it as `caches_WC`, not `caches-WC`. `caches-WC` should only be used when installing the package from PyPI.